Xeavin/The-Insurgents-Graveyard/README.md

 ## Scripts
 The following features are available both as a LUA script (Steam) and as a cheat table (Steam/Microsoft Store).
 The former works automatically once installed where as the latter needs to be run manually after every game launch.
 Choose whatever works best for you.

-### Always Spawn Treasures
-Treasure always spawn, no matter their spawn chance or uniqueness (configurable).

 ### Always Steal Everything
 Stealing is always successful, includes all items, but is still limited to once per foe.
 For continuous stealing, you can use the **Unlimited Stealable Foe Items** feature of [The Insurgent's Bountiful Bundle](https://www.nexusmods.com/finalfantasy12/mods/185)